 G Dan Mitchell

 “I have photographed since childhood when my father introduced me to cameras and the darkroom, and I became fascinated by the work of the West Coast landscape photographers such as Weston and Adams.
-Although my academic and professional life turned towards music, I continued to make photographs, primarily focusing on the natural landscape, but also exploring a wide range of other subjects.
-A decade ago I began to photograph in the night and near-night hours, entranced by the quiet and meditative nature of the work and by the ability to create photographs of things that cannot be seen with my own eyes – faint light in near darkness, transient subjects that move during long exposures, and the magical nocturnal transformation of ordinary things into things of mystery and beauty.
+Although my academic and professional life has been in music, I continued to make photographs, primarily focusing on the natural landscape, but also exploring a wide range of other subjects.
+More than a decade ago I began to photograph in the night and near-night hours, entranced by the quiet and meditative nature of the work and the ability to create photographs of things that cannot be seen with my own eyes – faint light in near darkness, transient subjects that move during long exposures, and the magical nocturnal transformation of ordinary things into things of mystery and beauty.
 More recently I have focused on night street photography, using small handheld cameras to photograph the nocturnal urban landscape and its denizens on multiple continents.”

 Greta & Manu Schnetzler